HEADINGTON, OXFORD

 Manors of Headington and Marston.
 Notice is hereby given that all unqualified persons sporting in the above Manors will be prosecuted to the utmost regard of the Law; and all unqualified persons are requested not to sport thereon.
 NB: Steel Traps and other destructive engines are set in Headington Copse and the grounds adjoining.
 T. H. Whorwood.

-In 1813 the Whorwoods sold 315 acres of the 585 acres of Headington manorial land: they selected the land that was furthest from the Manor House, namely most of Headington Quarry and land to the south-west of Old Road and the north-west of Dunstan Road.
+In 1813 the Whorwoods sold 315 acres of the 585 acres of Headington manorial land: they selected the land that was furthest from the Manor House, including most of Headington Quarry and land to the south-west of Old Road and the north-west of Dunstan Road.

-In 1833 Whorwood was obviously preparing for his death, as he handed the vicarage of Marston over to his elder son Thomas as soon as he turned 21: the idea, outlined in his will was that when he died Thomas should take over Headington, leaving Marston free for his younger son William.
+In 1833 Whorwood was obviously preparing for his death, as he handed the vicarage of Marston over to his elder son Thomas as soon as he turned 21: the idea (outlined in his will) was that when he died Thomas should take over Headington, leaving Marston free for his younger son William.
 This never happened, as William disgraced himself and Whorwood defaced his will.
 Thomas remained Vicar of Marston, and an outsider was appointed Vicar of Headington.

-Thomas Henry Whorwood II (Lord 1835 to 1849) (unmarried)
+Thomas Henry Whorwood II (Lord 1835 to 1849 only), unmarried

-The Revd Thomas Henry Whorwood (1812–1884), elder son of the Vicar of the same name, matriculated at Magdalen College, Oxford on 19 October 1829, aged 17.
-Despite only gaining a fourth-class degree in 1832, he was a Fellow of Magdalen College from 1833 to 1850, Vicar of Marston from 1833 to 1849, and Rector of Willoughby in Warwickshire from 1849 to his death in 1885.
+The Revd Thomas Henry Whorwood (1812–1884), elder son of the Vicar of the same name who was the previous Lord, transferred to Magdalen College from University College within a year of his matriculation.
+He was a Fellow of Magdalen College from 1833 to 1850, Vicar of Marston from 1833 to 1849, and Rector of Willoughby in Warwickshire from 1849 to his death in 1885.

 It appears that the Manor House and its lands was not sold at the auction, because by an indenture dated 13 July 1838 the Manor House and 321 acres of land were transferred to George Alexander Peppercorn of St Neots, presumably a partner in Messrs Peppercorn & Wilkinson, the solicitors of St Neots in Huntingdonshire who had handled the attempted sale.